 A. Procedure.
 No earlier than 8:00 a.m. on the Monday immediately preceding the day of the election, the Election Commissioners or the Commission's designees shall commence examination of the affidavits accompanying the absentee ballots.
 The ballot box containing the envelopes containing the affidavits and absentee ballots shall be opened and the said envelopes shall be removed.
-For each affidavit verified as meeting the requirements of Section 77 of this title, the accompanying secrecy envelopes containing the absentee ballots shall be placed in a secured ballot box.
-Each ballot rejected due to error(s) in the affidavit shall be attached to the affidavit without being opened.
-Said rejected affidavits and ballots shall be labeled and placed in a separate locked box.
+The outer envelope bar code will be scanned on all absentee envelopes and prepared for affidavit verification.
+For each affidavit verified as meeting the requirements of Section 77 of this title, the affidavit shall be removed and placed in the outer envelope, and the accompanying secrecy envelopes containing the absentee ballots shall be placed in a secured ballot box.
+Each ballot rejected due to error(s) in the affidavit shall have a rejection reason be attached to the affidavit without being opened.
+Said rejected affidavits and ballots shall be rejected in Chronicle, and labeled and placed in a separate locked box.
 The boxes containing the rejected absentee ballots shall be maintained at a secure location for two years following the election.
+A letter will be generated in Chronicle to the voter informing them that their ballot did not count and why, to be transmitted to the voter when election is certified.